Azure-Samples/container-service-python-manage/README.md

-The advanced example using `--use-acr`, which adds Azure Container Registry support, uses the `deployers.acr_container_deployer.ACRContainerDeployer` class and the helpers in `deployers.helpers.advanced` as well as those from one level up.
+The advanced example using `--use-acr`, which adds Azure Container Registry support, uses the `deployers.acr_container_deployer.ACRContainerDeployer` class and the helpers in `deployers.helpers.advanced` as well as those from `deployers.helpers`.

 Additionally, there are some helper scripts in the `deployers/scripts` subdirectory.